smith-lg/udsc-bootcamp/README.md

-# udsc-bootcamp
+# udsc-bootcamp 2024
- Webpages with bootcmap info
+ Webpages with bootcamp info